MostroP2P/mostro/book/src/dispute.md

 }
 ```

-Mostro will not update the nip 33 event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `dispute`, this is because the order is still active, the dispute is just a way to let the admins and the other party know that there is a problem with the order.
+Mostro will not update the parameterized replaceable event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `dispute`, this is because the order is still active, the dispute is just a way to let the admins and the other party know that there is a problem with the order.

-## Mostro send a nip 33 event to show the dispute
+## Mostro send a parameterized replaceable event to show the dispute

-Here is an example of the nip 33 event sent by Mostro:
+Here is an example of the event sent by Mostro:

 ```json
 [